 It’s completely natural to feel a bit anxious prior to your oral surgery at DFW Oral Surgeons.
 But don’t worry!
 We want you to feel calm and comfortable before your appointment.

 That’s why we’ve created a guide that outlines what to expect before and after surgery.
 It’s applicable regardless of the type of surgical procedure you’re having.
-From soft tissue procedures to impacted teeth to bone grafts to wisdom teeth extraction, our guidelines are quite similar.
+From soft tissue procedures to impacted teeth to bone grafts to wisdom teeth removal, our guidelines are quite similar.

 Read on to learn how you should prepare for your procedure and tips to ensure a speedy recovery!